microsoft/azure-spring-apps-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

 ## Query application logs

-In section 3, we enabled log aggergation in Azure Log Analytics.
+In section 3, we enabled log aggregation in Azure Log Analytics.
 Such settings changes can take 1-2 minutes to apply, so by now, you should be able to query Azure Log Analytics.

 [Open Azure Portal](https://portal.azure.com/?WT.mc_id=azurespringcloud-github-judubois) and navigate to your Azure Spring Cloud Instance.
 Click on "Logs".
 This is a shortcut to the Log Analytics workspace that was created earlier.
 If a tutorial appears, feel free to skip it for now.